ActionScripted/Bourbon-Old-Fashioned/readme.md

 Before You Begin
 ---

-* This is essentially standalone.
-If you want to upgrade versions of included files, see the Advanced Getting Started below.
 * Everything is meant to be modified, with a few exceptions.
 You should not need to modify Bourbon, Neat or the vendor JS.
 If you feel like you need to modify Bourbon/Neat, first try adjusting the settings in Bitters or in your own SASS files.
+* If you want to upgrade versions of included files you're safe to do so.
+See Advanced Setup.
 * Grunt builds everything to a git-ignored `build` folder.
 If you want this folder as part of your repo, adjust the `gitignore` file or the task script.